track-asia-vn/trackasia-annotation-extension/README.md

-# This project is a fork of [MapboxAnnotationExtension](https://github.com/mapbox/mapbox-annotation-extension), aiming to make it work with [Maplibre's iOS SDK](https://github.com/maplibre/maplibre-gl-native).
-The migration to use the Maplibre SDK isn't completed, yet.
+# This project is a fork of [MapboxAnnotationExtension](https://github.com/mapbox/mapbox-annotation-extension), aiming to make it work with [Trackasia's iOS SDK](https://github.com/trackasia/trackasia-gl-native).
+The migration to use the Trackasia SDK isn't completed, yet.
 Therefore this Extension currently should't be used!

-# Maplibre Annotation Extension for iOS
+# Trackasia Annotation Extension for iOS

 ---